John Ensign: Affair and corruption scandal

 Between 2007 and 2008, Senator Ensign had an affair with Cynthia Hampton, who worked for a PAC supporting his campaigns.
 Her husband, Doug Hampton, was a close friend of Ensign and worked as a top administrative staffer in his Washington, DC office.
-Sen. Tom Coburn, with Timothy and David Coe, leaders of The Fellowship, attempted to intervene to end Ensign's affair in February 2008 by convincing Ensign to write a letter to Hampton's wife breaking off the affair.
+Sen. Tom Coburn, with Timothy and David Coe, leaders of The Fellowship, attempted to intervene to end Ensign's affair in February 2008 by convincing Ensign to write a letter to Cynthia Hampton breaking off the affair.
 Ensign was chaperoned by Coburn and other members from C Street, where Ensign lived with Coburn, to a FedEx office to post the letter.
-Ensign called Hampton's wife hours later to tell her to ignore the letter and flew out to spend the weekend with her in Nevada.
+Ensign called Cynthia Hampton hours later to tell her to ignore the letter and then flew out to spend the weekend with her in Nevada.

 The disclosure of the affair—together with Ensign's efforts to keep it quiet, including finding work for Doug Hampton as a lobbyist—resulted in investigations by the Federal Bureau of Investigation, the Federal Election Commission, and the Senate.
-The alleged misconduct included a $96,000 payment from Ensign's parents, which Doug Hampton claimed was an unreported severance payment; Hampton obtaining a job as a lobbyist at Ensign's behest; Ensign helping Hampton in his role as a lobbyist in violation of a one-year lobbying ban on ex-Senate staffers; and Hampton's additional charge that Ensign sexually harassed his wife.
+The alleged misconduct included a $96,000 payment from Ensign's parents, which Doug Hampton claimed was an unreported severance payment; Doug Hampton obtaining a job as a lobbyist at Ensign's behest; Ensign helping Doug Hampton in his role as a lobbyist in violation of a one-year lobbying ban on ex-Senate staffers; and Hampton's additional charge that Ensign sexually harassed his wife.

 On March 7, 2011, Ensign announced that he would not seek re-election to the Senate the following year because he wished to shield his family from the consequences of his past behavior.
 In late April 2011, Ensign announced that he would resign his position as Senator on May 3.
 In May 2011, the Senate Ethics Committee referred its report to the Department of Justice for investigation of possible violations of law.
-The Department of Justice found evidence of potential criminality but decided against prosecuting Ensign.
+The Department of Justice stated that it found evidence of potential criminality, but that it had decided against prosecuting Ensign.

-In 2019, John Ensign and his wife were reported to have divorced after 31 years of marriage.